 **This post is a revised version of our original post from 2011.
 You can see the original post here.

-Brisbane applications close Monday 21st January and Melbourne applications are NOW OPEN – so what are you waiting for?
-Jump into 2019 with us and APPLY NOW + have a read here about our updated applications criteria.
+Melbourne applications close THIS Monday 13th May and Brisbane applications are NOW OPEN and Sydney Opens May 27th – so what are you waiting for?
+Jump into Spring Summer 2019 with us and APPLY NOW + have a read here about our updated applications criteria.

 1 – Take clear, well composed and in focus photos